Independent Right of Residence for Spouses ("Eheunabhängiges Aufenthaltsrecht")

 With the Independent right of residence for spouses, you can stay in Germany for one year.
 During this year, you do not have to earn your living independently, meaning you can receive social assistance or "Bürgergeld".

 At the end of the year, you can extend your residence permit.
 Your residence permit can be renewed twice for two years each.
 You can therefore remain in Germany for up to four years.
-However, make sure you apply for an extension in due time and before your residence permit expires.
+It is advisable to take care of an extension in good time before it expires.
 Because for the extension of your residence permit, you may have to prove that you can look after yourself and, if necessary, your children financially.
 So you have to earn an income.
 The amount of money you have to make and the types of state aid you can continue to receive depends on the number of people you care for.
 You may also have to meet other conditions; for example, you may have to have health insurance coverage.
-Therefore, ask the Immigration Office responsible for you in due time about the exact requirements for an extension.
+To find out in good time which extension you need, you can inquire at the responsible immigration office.

 I can't get the Independent right of residence for spouses.
 Is there any other option?